embEDUx/documentation/src/background/implementation/flashtool.md

 setup routine.

-## Setup the *MMC* device
+## Deployment Of Products To The *MMC* Device

-For the setup procedure several steps has to be done, the sections below will describe these steps:
+For the deployment procedure several steps has to be done.
+The sections below will describe these steps:

-## Checking First MB of *MMC* device
+### Checking First MB of *MMC* device

 Before partition the *MMC* device, the **Flashtool** generates one Megabyte of random data and copies this data on the first Megabyte of the *MMC* device.